strangedevice/TANGIBLE-PROJECT/README.md

 ![LED Schematics Diagram](https://github.com/CaNi31/TANGIBLE-PROJECT/blob/main/Pictures/LED_SCHEMATICS.jpg)

-Here is some Blink code that will turn the LED on and off:
+Here is some Blink code that will turn the LED on and off though this code won't loop

 ```
 // the setup function runs once when you press reset or power the board